 Plugs can be planted with a small trowel or a dibber the same size as the rootball and preferably should be watered well depending on the weather to prevent them from drying out several weeks until they are established.
 This may take a few weeks depending on the weather.
 If planting into heavy clay soil the plants will establish better if given a larger hole and surrounded with a clay/compost mix.
 The plug plants should be planted in groups of the same species of 3 or 6 which will aid pollinators to find each wildflower, gives a natural look and will also help the plug plants to establish.

 In existing grassland or lawn ideally Autumn or Spring is the best time to plant, as long as the sward is cut very short when they are planted.
-The grass cuttings should be removed and the surface raked if possible to expose any bare patches.
-These will give a good starting point for planting.
+The grass cuttings should be removed and the surface raked if possible to expose any bare patches where the plug plants can then be located.
+These patches will give a good starting point for planting.
 In a lawn it is essential that the lawn has not been fed with fertilise for at least 6 months as wildflowers prefer a less fertile soil bed.
+Another method is to cut small circles from the lawn and plant groups of plug plants within these areas, so essentially planting in mini beds across the area.

 If the area is large, and not been planted with wildflowers before it may be a good option to plant a small area initially to allow those wildflowers to establish, and start to spread before committing to the whole area.